ayocord-js/tg-text-formatter/Readme.md

 - `parseSpoiler(text: string, markdown = false): string[]` - Parses spoilers.
 - `isLink(text: string): boolean` - Checks if the text contains a markdown link.
 - `parseLink(text: string): boolean` - Parses markdown links.
+- `isMarkdown(text: string): boolean` - Checks if the text contains any markdown

 Now you can easily format your Telegram messages and manage mentions with this comprehensive library!